-Nonspendable - amounts that cannot be spent because they are not in spendable form, or are legally or contractually required to be maintained intact.
-The "not in spendable form" criterion includes items that are not expected to be converted to cash.

-Restricted - amounts for which constraints have been placed on the use of resources either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation.

-Committed - amounts that can be used only for the specific purposes imposed by formal action (resolution) of the Community Corrections Executive Board.
-Those committed amounts cannot be used for any other purpose unless the Executive Board removes or changes the specified use by taking the same type of action (resolution) it employed to previously commit those amounts.

-Assigned - amounts the Community Corrections intends to use for specific purposes that do not meet the criteria to be classified as restricted or committed.
-In the General Fund, assigned amounts represent intended uses established by the Community Corrections Executive Board.
+- Nonspendable amounts that cannot be spent because they are not in spendable form, or are legally or contractually required to be maintained intact.
+The "not in spendable form" criterion includes items that are not expected to be converted to cash. - Restricted amounts for which constraints have been placed on the use of resources either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or imposed by law through constitutional provisions or enabling legislation. - Committed amounts that can be used only for the specific purposes imposed by formal action (resolution) of the Community Corrections Executive Board.
+Those committed amounts cannot be used for any other purpose unless the Executive Board removes or changes the specified use by taking the same type of action (resolution) it employed to previously commit those amounts. - Assigned amounts the Community Corrections intends to use for specific purposes that do not meet the criteria to be classified as restricted or committed.
+In the General Fund, assigned amounts represent intended uses established by the Community Corrections Executive Board. - Unassigned the residual classification for the General Fund, it includes all spendable amounts not contained in the other fund balance classifications.

-- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources and Net Position or Equity - 9.
-Classification of Fund Balances (Continued)
+D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity

+9. Classification of Fund Balances (Continued)